meet 5 drag kings challenging gender expectations

 "I identify as a trans non-binary bear cub.
 I flirt in between being non-binary and being a trans man.
 Gender is fluid and my gender identity I feel is constantly changing everyday."

 "I'm a stocky, furry bear cub man.
-I'll rock a snapback, floral shirt, jeans and silver shoes or sometimes a top hat, smart jacket and spats."
+I'll rock a snapback, floral shirt, jeans, and silver shoes.
+Orr, sometimes a top hat, smart jacket, and spats."

 "Sammy is sassy, sexy and surreal.
 I love dancing and throwing myself all over the stage, if I don't leave the stage heavy breathing in a heaping pile of sweat, I haven't done my job properly.
 My acts are comical but there's a message - sometimes subtle or sometimes 'in your face.'
 I'm a mixed bag.
 I also am a Vlogger, my YouTube is full of sketches, comic rants and my own original silly songs."

-"Brookyln's Goldie Peacock - they're a non binary badass using the term 'glamdrogynous' to describe the blending of masculine and feminine energies.
+"Brookyln's Goldie Peacock — tdhey're a non binary badass using the term 'glamdrogynous' to describe the blending of masculine and feminine energies.
 Goldie's costuming is always on fleek!
-UK's Adam All is one of the most prolific performance artists on the scene: Not just as a solo artist but also the duets he performs with his partner, Apple Derreieres, are extremely clever!
+UK's Adam All is one of the most prolific performance artists on the scene: Not just as a solo artist.
+He performs duets with he performs with his partner, Apple Derreieres, are extremely clever!
 Finally there's Alexander The Great from Austin, Texas for acrobatics and unique delivery."

 "I use they/them pronouns in the real world and he/him pronouns on stage."